What should be your skin care routine during COVID: Dr. Mayuri Chandana explains

 The most important tip for preventing skin conditions is to wear a good quality mask.
 Using sharp and abrasive low-quality masks can cause cuts, irritation, and sores on your face.
 As per Dr. Chandana, wearing a surgical mask or N95 is only recommended for healthcare professionals.
 Every other individual must wear a cloth face covering as recommended by the government.
 Tightly woven cotton must be used as a fabric instead of synthetic.

 Overall, cleaning your masks after every use will significantly help in improving the quality of your skin.
 The tips mentioned in this article are strictly for people with healthy skin.
-In case of any pre-existing conditions, you must book your appointment with Dr. Chandana to get skin care tips customised for you.
+In case of any pre-existing conditions, you must book your appointment with Dr. Chandana to get skin care tips customized for you.
 The consultation will also help if you are facing skin irritation after implementing the skincare routine mentioned in this article.